edwardgerhold/syntaxjs/README.md

 Each realm has own environments, and is independent from each other.
 The intrinsic objects (the global builtins) are created once each realm.
 About optimizing that code i know something on my list, but that´s out of scope here.
+It´s about moving all call_function out of create intrinsics for only being created once.
+Fine optimization portion for creating few intrinsics with a few realms, or?
 Just install syntaxjs for node.js.

 ```bash
 npm install -g  #to install syntaxjs from it´s directory
 ```

-Then call it in you javascript to evaluate es6 code.
+Then call it in your javascript to evaluate es6 code.

 ```javascript
 var realm = require("syntaxjs").createRealm();